Tower of London Tickets

 The dazzling Crown Jewels are comprised of a staggering 23,578 gems.
 The Tower of London is also home to the Cullinan and 105.6 Carat Koh-i-Noor diamonds.
 This breathtaking collection can be found in the Jewel House.

 Officially known as "Yeoman Warders", the entertaining Beefeaters have long been symbols of London and Britain.
-Join one of the free Beefeater Tours and discover tales of pain and passion, treachery and torture, all delivered with their inimitable style!

 The Tower Ravens

 The jet-black ravens are amongst the Tower of London’s most celebrated and famous sights.
 Legend dictates that “If the six ravens are lost or fly away, the Crown will fall and Britain with it.”
 That’s why the specially-appointed Raven Master ensures that at least seven ravens (the necessary six and one spare) are well-fed, happy and in no hurry to leave!

 Line of Kings

 The world’s longest running visitor attraction!
 Located on the entrance floor of the White Tower, see magnificent displays featuring arms and royal armour, life-sized wooden horses and figures of kings.